Login

 The Society has had a number of different homes in the town, but in 2001 it moved to its present accommodation at the Neath Mechanics' Institute in Church Place.
 In a joint venture with the West Glamorgan Archive Service, the extensive archives of the Society were properly catalogued and made accessible to a wider readership.
 The Society shares the building with the West Glamorgan Archive Service.
 The Mechanics' Institute is only 5 minutes walk from the railway station or the bus station and is alongside St. Thomas' Church in the middle of the town.

 The Society maintains an extensive library and a collection of manuscripts, records and other objects of interest at the Mechanics' Institute in Church Place.
-These are accessible to the general public.
-Members may withdraw library books on loan.
+These are accessible to members and the general public.
 There is also a photographic collection.
 Copies of the images are available subject to the NAS Reproduction/Permissions Policy, dependant upon the purpose for which the copy is required, and completion of the necessary form and payment of the fee levied.

 sitemap | cookie policy | privacy policy | accessibility statement